Trust based attachment: Trust-based attachment

-TBA captures the features of real social networks well, including high clustering, small world behavior, hubs, varied degree distributions and an overall high prevalence of trust\cite{watts1998collective,barabasi1999emergence,easley2010networks,papadopoulos2012popularity,apicella2012social,pasquaretta2014social,jackson2007meeting}.
+TBA captures {\J a subset of the qualitative features} of real social networks well, including high clustering, small world behavior, hubs, varied degree distributions and an overall high prevalence of trust\cite{watts1998collective,barabasi1999emergence,easley2010networks,papadopoulos2012popularity,apicella2012social,pasquaretta2014social,jackson2007meeting}.
 Nodes on the periphery of the social networks with only few attachments to distinct parts of the network have low values of $n_{i*}$.
 By contrast, highly connected nodes that are part of densely clustered communities display large trustworthiness.